OrlandoDevs/website/README.md

 # Welcome to Orlando Devs

-This is the main respository for version 3 of our website.
+This is the main repository for version 3 of our website.

 ## Local Development